rob-zimmerman/rob-zimmerman.github.io/_posts/2026-01-17-find-the-fox.md

         if not changed:
             continue

-        # ctarting grid has 0; any new occurrence must touch a changed cell
+        # starting grid has 0; any new occurrence must touch a changed cell
         if count_fox_in_affected(new, changed) == 1:
             return new, {"cells": cells, "dir": (dr, dc), "pattern": pat}